ezeoleaf/awesome-golang-repositories/README.md

 [goa-study](https://github.com/shibas/goa-study): 🍺I love beer!!🍺
 [tinygo-webgl-fundamentals-lesson-2](https://github.com/justinclift/tinygo-webgl-fundamentals-lesson-2): The lessons code from WebGL Fundamentals Lesson 2, ported to TinyGo
 [go-light](https://github.com/rustlango/go-light): Light Golang course P.O.E courtesy of Great Learning.
 Content can be used as a refresher course or introduction just to get a taste.
 Successfully completed the course. #golang
 [go-libs](https://github.com/open-ch/go-libs): Open source utility libraries used across some of Open System's published tools.
+[social-media](https://github.com/reesporte/social-media): more or less the social media website i made for me and my friends